eper-io/tig/readme.md

 while true; do uuidgen | time curl http://127.0.0.1:7777`time curl -X 'PUT' --data-binary @- 'http://127.0.0.1:7777'`; done
 ```

+There are a few hints how to optimize for the best performance.

+Use a memory mapped drive as the data directory.
+Ideally this is tmpfs.

+Tmpfs and ext4 both have limitations of minimum file size of 4K on Intel and 8K on ARM.
+Try to use bigger buffers as a result.

+If you have to use very small data bits, then it is better to keep updating the same file using a key value pair instead of hashed storage.

 ## Strategy

 - Scheduling cleanups at startup covers migrations due to hardware upgrades.